-- Power cycle the Solo 3 and wait for 1 minute.
+- Wait for 1 minute.
 The LED should change to blue with a short pink flash when it has connected. - If the status LED remains white, you may need to restart the charger again and verify the settings (see notes at end of this guide).